 What Kind Of Milk?

 Don’t substitute other kinds of milk here or the recipe won’t have the desired result.
-If you don’t have evaporated milk, try one of the other great mac and cheese recipes below.
+If you don’t have evaporated milk, scroll down a tad and try one of the other great mac and cheese recipes linked to there.

 The Ratio To Double or Quadruple and Beyond